 With remote learning comes newfound flexibility.
 Rather than giving your student a fixed schedule, ask them what they would like to work on first.
 Students may be more motivated to work on a task that they’ve chosen.
 Also, find new and unique ways of sharing information, such as having guest speakers join virtual meetings or incorporating at-home assignments that feature hands-on, play-based learning.
 These lessons can also be applied to in-person learning.

 8. Teacher Office Hours

 Many surveyed teachers had virtual office hours in place and expressed a desire for more students to take advantage of this time.
 During student-teacher 1-on-1s, students can ask for additional support or direction that they might not be getting otherwise.

 Now that your students are back in the classroom, you can still host teacher office hours to check in with students and help them manage any stress.

 Sometimes students know what they need better than anyone else.
 Our community of educators suggests simply asking your student how they are feeling and what they need to succeed.
 They might surprise you once you open up the conversation.

-The 2020 school year was unlike any other due to the pandemic, and the first half of the 2021 school year likely won’t be much different.
 Fortunately, remote learning can be successful when parents and teachers work together to find solutions.
-With this guide, you will be able to start implementing measures in at-home classrooms that help students cope with their current situation.
+With this guide, you will be able to start implementing measures in all types of classrooms that help students cope with their current situation.

-Looking for more ideas to keep your kid engaged while learning from home?
+Looking for more ideas to keep your kid engaged and reduce stress over the holidays?
 Check out Sphero’s range of ridiculously cool programmable robots and STEM kits geared toward learning through play today!